bettyli037/certified-kubernetes-administrator-course/docs/05-Application-Lifecycle-Management/02-RollingUpdates-and-Rollback.md

 ## Rollout and Versioning in a Deployment

   ![rollv](../../images/rollv.PNG)
+  The default setting of Deployment strategy is Rolling Update instead of Recreate.

 ## Rollout commands
 - You can see the status of the rollout by the below command